freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/wrap-content-in-the-article-element.md

 Determining whether content can stand alone is usually a judgment call, but you can use a couple of simple tests.
 Ask yourself if you removed all surrounding context, would that content still make sense?
 Similarly, for text, would the content hold up if it were in an RSS feed?

-Remember that folks using assistive technologies rely on organized, semantically meaningful markup to understand your work better.
+Remember that folks using assistive technologies rely on organized, semantically meaningful markup to better understand your work.

 **Note:** The `section` element is also new with HTML5, and has a slightly different semantic meaning than `article`.
 An `article` is for standalone content, and a `section` is for grouping thematically related content.
 They can be used within each other, as needed.
 For example, if a book is the `article`, then each chapter is a `section`.
 When there's no relationship between groups of content, then use a `div`.